venisha-nadella/Version-Control-System-C2/README.md

 # Contributing to Existing Projects

-1. Fork the repo with your BeingZero Github account.
+1. Fork the repo with your Github account.

 2. Clone the forked repo in your local system.